 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-As Qatar manages one of the most ambitious military modernization programs in the world, the Qatar Armed Forces will continue to rely on foreign military and direct commercial sales.
-Major purchases since 2014 include Apache helicopters, Javelin missiles, Early Warning Radar, PAC 3 Patriot systems, and F-15 aircraft.
-The Qatari military is also sponsoring an initiative to create a vast network of military training facilities and programs focused on supporting their recent defense acquisitions.
+Qatar continues to manage one of the most ambitious military modernization programs in the world, the Qatar Armed Forces rely on foreign military sales (FMS) and direct commercial sales (DCS).
+At U.S. Embassy Doha, FMS purchases are facilitated through the Office of Military Cooperation, while DCS purchases go through the U.S. Commercial Service.
+Major purchases since 2014 include Apache helicopters, Javelin missiles, Early Warning Radar, PAC 3 Patriot systems, and F-15 fighter aircrafts.
+In late 2021, Qatar received its first set of F-15 planes from Boeing.
+The Qatari military is also sponsoring an initiative to create a vast network of military training facilities and programs focused on supporting its recent defense acquisitions.

 Sub-Sector Best Prospects

-The 2020 budget is centered on security and defense equipment, training, and technologies needed for Qatar’s role as host of the 2022 FIFA World Cup; this focus is anticipated for the 2021-2022 budgets, as well.
+The 2021 budget is centered on security and defense equipment, training, and technologies needed for Qatar’s role as host of the 2022 FIFA World Cup.
+Prioritization in budgetary items is mainly linked to the World Cup, with other projects and initiatives being relegated or postponed for 2023 and beyond, until after the World Cup has concluded.

-Over the last decade, the most commonly bought items include anti-ballistic missile systems and a new generation of fighter aircraft.
-Military electronics and cyber systems, helicopters for special forces teams, light tactical armored vehicles with weapons systems, GBU-35 bunker-buster ammunition to be used against concrete-protected nuclear facilities, guided air-to-air and air-to-ground missiles, Apache attack helicopters, and Patriot and Javelin air defense systems are also common purchases.
+Over the last decade, the most bought items include anti-ballistic missile systems and a new generation of fighter aircraft.
+In addition, military electronics and cyber systems, helicopters for special forces teams, light tactical armored vehicles with weapons systems, GBU-35 bunker-buster ammunition to be used against concrete-protected nuclear facilities, guided air-to-air and air-to-ground missiles, Apache attack helicopters, and Patriot and Javelin air defense systems are also common purchases.

 - Training and capacity building programs